WWE News: ‘SmackDown’ Superstar Donating Entire ‘Crown Jewel’ Paycheck To Charity

 — ALI / Adeel Alam (@AliWWE) October 19, 2019

-Charity Water is an organization that works of providing clean and safe drinking water to people in need all over the world.
-They have long said that 100 percent of all public donations would always go to fund clean water for the people that need it.
+Charity Water is an organization that works to provide clean and safe drinking water to people all over the world.
+The charity organization has said that 100 percent of all public donations would always go to fund clean water for the people that need it.

-Ali obviously believe strongly in their mission and he will be able to do provide a lot with the money he is donating.
-Even though the public may never find out just how much he will make for Crown Jewel, anything is appreciated by Charity Water and they will benefit greatly from his donation.
+Ali obviously believes strongly in their mission, and he will be able to provide a lot of the money he is going to make at the event.
+Even though the public may never find out just how much he will make for Crown Jewel, Charity Water will benefit from his donation.

-Ali is going be a part of a huge match at Crown Jewel which will have him as part of Team Hogan as they take on Team Flair.
+Ali is going be a part of a huge match at Crown Jewel as part of Team Hogan as they take on Team Flair.
 The SmackDown star will team with Shorty G, Ricochet, Rusev, and Roman Reigns to take on the team of Randy Orton, Baron Corbin, Bobby Lashley, Shinsuke Nakamura, and a partner to be named.

-Crown Jewel and all Saudi Arabia events have brought about a bit of controversy, but they have been entertaining for the fans.
-This time around, it is also going to be profitable for a great charity as Ali is giving them his entire paycheck.
+Crown Jewel and all Saudi Arabia events have caused controversy, but they have been entertaining for the fans.
+This time around, it is also going to be profitable for a great charity, as Ali is giving them his entire paycheck.